Can A NHL Player Reject A Trade?

 2. Modified No-trade Clause

-This makes provision for a player to make a list of teams he can not be traded to.
-This means that the player is willing can be traded to any of the other teams outside the list he mentioned without his consent or approval.
+This makes provision for a player to make a list of teams he cannot be traded to.
+This means that the player is willing to be traded to any of the other teams outside the list he mentioned without his consent or approval.
 The list of teams a player can’t be traded to is stipulated in the player’s contract.

 Conditions And Limitations of No-Trade Clause

-• Although players can not be traded to another team in the team, they can be placed on waivers and sent to a minor league affiliate such as the American Hockey League.
+• Although players cannot be traded to another team, they can be placed on waivers and sent to a minor league affiliate, such as the American Hockey League.

 • When a player has a modified no-trade clause, he has to seek the permission of the team before he receives trade offers from any of the teams on his no-trade list.